Podolsky quantum electrodynamics for strongly coupled Dirac fermions in (2+1)D: INTRODUCTION

 In this work, we perform a dimensional reduction in GQED and obtain a reduced model which we call as PGQED, fully defined in (2+1)D. Within the strongly correlated limit, we calculate a dynamically generated mass to an initially massless Dirac electron.
 Similarly to PQED, we consider that the matter current is confined to move only in a spatial plane (for example $j_z=0$), such as electrons in a monolayer of graphene, while the gauge field is free to propagate in (3+1)D. This hybrid situation has been discussed in Ref.~\cite{Marino1993} in the context of QED.
 For PGQED, the static potential among electrons reads $V(r)\propto (1-e^{-r/a})/r$, recovering the Coulomb interaction when $a\rightarrow 0$.
 Note that this kind of interaction allows us to approximate the static electromagnetic interaction by a local four-fermion action, given by $\propto \rho_0^2/a$ at short distances $r\ll a$, where $\rho_0=\bar\psi\gamma_0\psi$ is the charge density of the Dirac field $\psi$.
 For a full description of the interaction, as will become clear later, we shall consider a gauge field theory with a pseudo-differential operator.

 The dynamical mass generation implies a chiral symmetry breaking in (2+1)D whenever we consider Dirac fermions in the four-rank representation of Dirac matrices \cite{Appelquist1985,Roberts1994}.
 Hence, for strong interactions, we consider a suitable set of approximations to solve the Schwinger-Dyson equations.
 In particular, we find nontrivial solutions for the mass function $\Sigma(p)$ of the full electron propagator, using both the rainbow-quenched and rainbow-unquenced approximations.
 In general, when $\Sigma(p)\neq 0$, we have a dynamically generated mass.
 For $\Sigma(p\rightarrow 0)=M$, which is a quite simplistic solution, it follows that $M$ is the pole of the full fermion propagator, therefore, it would be the dynamical mass of the electron.
 Furthermore, we show that $M$ corresponds to a small fraction of the UV cutoff $\Lambda$, which plays an important role in our model.
 This parameter can be related to the lattice constant $a_L\approx 10^{-10}$m of graphene, hence $\Lambda\approx 1$eV which works as an upper energy limit for our Dirac cones \cite{Geim2011}.
 Indeed, for energies above this value one would observe corrections to the Dirac cones and, therefore, the Dirac approximation for electrons in graphene becomes less reliable \cite{CastroNeto2009}.
 Here, we consider $\Lambda$ to be a large energy value.
 We also consider a full Lorentz invariant matter field, which simplifies the calculation of the electron self-energy.
 This can also be realized in graphene in the low-density limit of charge carriers, as discussed in Ref.~\cite{Geim2011}.
+In this context, our model parameters $(\Lambda,\mu,\alpha)$ can be estimated from experimental data.
 Improved approximations show that there exist a critical coupling constant $\alpha_c$ and a critical number of fermions $N_c$ that separate the symmetry and broken phases.
 These parameters bound the values of the fine-structure constant $\alpha\propto e^2/4\pi$ ($\alpha>\alpha_c$) and the number of degrees of freedom $N$ ($N<N_c$).
-Finally, we also describe the relevance of the Podolsky parameter $\mu=a^{-1}$ for the onset of this quantum phase transition.
+Finally, we describe the role of the Podolsky parameter $\mu=1/a$ in triggering this quantum phase transition.